rVanskike/CS-499_Comp_Sci_Capstone/Project 3 Databases/README.md

 The main responsibilities of `driver.py` include:

 - **Initialization:** Setting up and populating the `dog_dict` and `monkey_dict` with existing data or preparing them for new entries.
-    -  **Revision change from List to Dictionary:** With the expected expansion of the database, transitioning from a list to a dictionary improves search efficiency.
-A list has O(n) time complexity for searching, where "n" represents the size of the list.
-This means that as the number of animals increases, searching through the list would take longer, growing linearly with the number of entries.
-By switching to a dictionary, which uses hash-based indexing, we achieve an O(1) average time complexity for search operations.
-This provides constant time lookups regardless of the number of animals in the dictionary, making it significantly faster for retrieving an animal by its name.
-This decision optimizes search operations, especially as the database grows, providing much more efficient performance compared to lists.
+    -  **Revision change from Dictionary to PostgresSQL Database:** With the need for more scalable and persistent data management, transitioning from an in-memory dictionary to a PostgreSQL database enhances both performance and data integrity.
+While dictionaries offer O(1) average time complexity for search operations, they are limited by memory constraints and lack persistence across sessions.
+A PostgreSQL database allows for efficient storage and retrieval of larger datasets without being limited by memory.
+Using SQL queries, we can search the database with high efficiency using indexed columns, such as animal names, ensuring that lookups remain fast even as the database grows in size.
+In particular, database indexing provides an O(log n) time complexity for search operations in most cases, which remains scalable for large datasets.
-    -  Dictionary Time Complexity:
+    - PostgreSQL Database Search Time Complexity:
-    - Search: O(1) average, O(n) worst-case (in case of hash collisions)
-    - Insertion: O(1) average, O(n) worst-case (in case of hash collisions)
-    - Deletion: O(1) average, O(n) worst-case (in case of hash collisions)
+    - Search (with indexes): O(log n)
+    - Search (without indexes): O(n)
+    - Insertion: O(log n) with indexing
-- **User Interaction:** Providing a menu-driven interface for the user to select various operations, such as adding new dogs or monkeys, listing animals, and reserving animals.
+- **User Interaction:** Provides both a menu-driven terminal interface and a graphical user interface for the user to utilize various operations, such as adding new dogs or monkeys, listing animals, and reserving animals.
-- **Data Management:** Calling functions from other modules (`intake.py`, `print_animals.py`, `reserve_animal.py`, `search.py`) to perform specific tasks based on user input.
+- **Data Management:** Calling functions from other modules (`intake.py`, `print_animals.py`, `reserve_animal.py`, `search.py`, `dashboard.py`) to perform specific tasks based on user input.

 #### Components
+- `login()`: The function that drives logging into the environment.
+It is the first prompt of the system, and will not present the GUI or Menu until authenticated.
 - `main()`: The main function that drives the application.
 It displays a menu, handles user choices, and invokes appropriate functions for each action.
 - #### Menu Options:
     - **Add New Dog:** Calls `intake_new_dog()` from `intake.py` to add a new dog to the `dog_dict`.